How common are male eating disorders?

 Our image-conscious world puts pressure on both sexes to look perfect, but while for girls and women it's all about being model slender, for men the perfect chiselled, muscular physique is often the Holy Grail.
-That means that the proportion of men with bulimia or binge eating disorder is much higher than the proportion with anorexia.
+That means that the proportion of men with bulimia nervosa or binge eating disorder is much higher than the proportion with anorexia.
 Men are less likely to purge and more likely to exercise to excess than women are.
 But the underlying mental suffering is very much the same.

 Oh, it's such a shame

 We know that young women with eating disorders often feel intensely ashamed, and may hide their problem.
-With anorexia, they often cover up with baggy clothes and pretend at mealtimes that they've already eaten.
+With anorexia nervosa, they often cover up with baggy clothes and pretend at mealtimes that they've already eaten.
 With bulimia, empty food packets can be smuggled into the bin and public toilets used for purging.

-But men aren't 'supposed' to worry about their weight, and they certainly aren't expected to show they're vulnerable.
+But men aren't 'supposed' to worry about their body weight, and they certainly aren't expected to show they're vulnerable.
 Since 'everyone knows that eating disorders are a girl's problem', admitting not only to emotional distress but also to an apparently unmasculine response to it carries a double stigma.

 Men are from Mars, women are from Venus

 Many of the triggers for eating disorders differ between men and women.
 Men who develop eating disorders have often been overweight at some point.
 Women, on the other hand, are more likely to have felt they were overweight when they weren't.
-Men are also more likely to worry about their weight because of how it might affect their athletic ability: for women, a 'beautiful' body is an issue all by itself.
+Men are also more likely to worry about their weight or shape because of how it might affect their athletic ability: for women, a 'beautiful' body is an issue all by itself.

-While most men with eating disorders aren't gay, men who are gay are up to 10 times more likely than heterosexual men to develop an eating disorder.
+While most males men with eating disorders aren't gay, men who are gay are up to 10 times more likely than heterosexual men to develop an eating disorder.
 Interestingly, lesbian women are less likely to be concerned about their appearance than gay men.

 Muscle dysmorphia - an obsession with developing the right muscles, which has much overlap with eating disorders - is much more common in men than in women.
 Closely linked to this is the use of anabolic steroids, as common in men as anorexia and bulimia combined in women.